aiteddouyassine/portfolio-risk-engine/README.md

 Stated plainly, because a risk model whose assumptions are not written down is not a risk model.

+- **No conditional volatility model.** This is the binding limitation, and the backtest above is the evidence.
+All three estimators are unconditional, and all three fail the independence test.
+GARCH(1,1) or EWMA-driven VaR is the natural next build.
 - **Square-root-of-time scaling** for multi-day horizons assumes i.i.d. returns.
-Volatility clusters, so this understates risk at longer horizons.
+Volatility clusters, so this understates risk at longer horizons — the same defect as above in a different place.
-- **No volatility model.** GARCH(1,1) would let the VaR forecast respond to conditional volatility instead of trailing realized volatility.
-This is the most valuable extension.
 - **Static weights.** Daily rebalancing is assumed and transaction costs are ignored.
-- **Equity ETFs only.** No options, so no delta-gamma approximation and no jump risk beyond what the underlying already shows.
+- **ETFs only.** No options, so no delta-gamma approximation and no jump risk beyond what the underlying already shows.
-- **The Christoffersen test has low power** in small samples.
-Failing to reject is weak evidence of independence, not proof of it.
+- **The sample contains one major stress episode.** Conclusions about tail behaviour rest largely on 2020 and 2022.

 ---